cnp3/ipmininet/ipmininet/examples/HOW_TO.md

 ## Spanning Tree - Local Area Network

-*Most of the exercise are taken from the exercise session Local Area Networks: The Spanning Tree Protocol and Virtual LANs.
+*Most of the exercise are taken from the exercise session Local Area Networks: The Spanning Tree Protocol and Virtual LANs: https://www.computer-networking.info/exercises/html/ex-stp.html .
 You should do the exercise session first and then compare your results with the one given by the simulations done here.*

 The spanning tree is computed using  `brctl`.
 The main differences between this and what you may have seen in the course are: